How To Become More Emotionally Aware

 Imagine all the feelings you have pushed down, bottled up or put a lid on.
 Imagine how much energy your body wastes to keep them inside.
 Repressed feelings kill us over time.
 They rob us of our life force.
 They disempower us.
 Imagine letting them rise to the surface instead of pushing them down.
 Give them your undivided attention, presence and compassion.
 Give them a heart-centered voice.
 I can show you how.

-I’m Anna-Thea an author and educator.
-If this article resonated with you and you would like to learn more about becoming emotionally aware and emotionally empowered check out my online courses.
+I’m Anna-Thea an author and Divine Feminine Educator.
+If this article resonated with you and you would like to learn more about becoming emotionally aware and emotionally empowered, check out 4 Steps To Process Your Powerful Emotions and my other online courses.